zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ![D:\\Workshop\_Bot\\screen9.PNG](images/100/image14.png)

 - Now that you have an Entity, you need to provide some values that could be used.
-In our case of the **ItemSize**, you would want to use values that represent size you could query for the order.
+In our case of **ItemSize**, you would want to use values that represent size you could query for the order.
 In the **Configuration** area, ensure the **Type** property is set to Value List (To create the list of values based on the requirement) and then click the green **Value** button.

 ![D:\\Workshop\_Bot\\Capture10.PNG](images/100/image15.png)